petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 ## Making Text Editable

 You can make fragment text editable by including the `data-lfr-editable-type="text"` attribute in the image element.
-An example is shown below.
-The `data-lfr-editable-id` must be a unique ID:
+The `data-lfr-editable-id` must be a unique ID, like this example:

 ```html
 <p data-lfr-editable-id="text1" data-lfr-editable-type="text">